matchstixs/Jukebox-react-app/README.md

 * Allows users to Play / Pause / Skip through songs on a playlist

-* Showcasing the usage of components in React
+* Showcasing the usage of components and React hooks.

 #### V.1